TattlingJam4231/weapon-rebalances/README.md

      - R700
        - ammo pickup decreased from 2.7/4.05 to 1/2
        - rate of fire increased from 75 to 95

+   - Tier 1
+     - Lebensauger
+       - ammo pickup decreased from 2.7/4.05 to 2/3
+       - damage increased from 160 to 198

+     - Contractor .308
+       - ammo pickup decreased from 3.04/4.56 to 2/3
+       - damage decreased from 200 to 198

+     - Grom
+       - ammo pickup decreased from 2.7/4.05 to 2/3
+       - damage increased from 160 to 198

+     - Bernetti Rangehitter
+       - ammo pickup decreased from 2.7/4.05 to 2/3
+       - damage increased from 196 to 198

 ### SMGs:
    Tier 3: 100